If you are having problems logging in, make sure you have done the following:

 The competition is open to filmmakers eligible to work in RSA, aged 18 years or over.

-The Pitch run from the UK already welcomes filmmakers from around the world.
-This competition is designed to encourage and develop the talented emerging filmmakers of South Africa.
+The Pitch run from the UK, already welcomes filmmakers from around the world.
+The Pitch SA is designed to encourage and develop the talented emerging filmmakers of South Africa.